GNU General Public License: Derivations

 The text of the GPL is copyrighted, and the copyright is held by the Free Software Foundation.

 The FSF permits people to create new licenses based on the GPL, as long as the derived licenses do not use the GPL preamble without permission.
 This use is discouraged, however, since such a license might be incompatible with the GPL and causes a perceived license proliferation.

 Other licenses created by the GNU Project include the GNU Lesser General Public License, GNU Free Documentation License, and GNU Affero General Public License.

 The text of the GPL is not covered by the GPL.
 The license's copyright disallows modification of the license itself.
 Copying and distributing the license are allowed, since the GPL requires recipients to receive "a copy of this License along with the Program."
 According to the GPL FAQ, any person can create a new license using a modified version of the GPL, as long as they meet three conditions: they use a different name for the license; they do not mention "GNU"; and they remove the preamble.
 However, the preamble can be used in a modified license if permission is obtained from the Free Software Foundation (FSF).

+GNAT Modified General Public License

+The GNAT Modified General Public License (short: Modified GPL, GMGPL) is a version of the GNU General Public License specifically modified for compiled units and for the generic feature found in the Ada programming language.
+The modification is as follows:

+As a special exception, if other files instantiate generics from this unit, or you link this unit with other files to produce an executable, this unit does not by itself cause the resulting executable to be covered by the GNU General Public License.
+This exception does not however invalidate any other reasons why the executable file might be covered by the GNU Public License.

+The GNAT Ada compiler can automate conformance checks for some GPL software license issues via a compiler directive.
+Use pragma License (Modified_GPL); to activate the check against the Modified GPL.
+The GNAT Reference Manual documents the License pragma along with other compiler directives.